CoherentLabs/GameUIComponents/README.md

 All Gameface JavaScript components are custom HTML elements.
 Each component has:
 * a JavaScript source file - the custom element's definition; where all the logic is implemented
 * a JavaScript index file - the entry file
-* an HTML file - the component's template; it's structure described with html
+* an HTML file - the component's template;
 * a CSS file - the component's styles
 * a package.json file
 * a README markdown file - short documentation explaining what the component does and how it's used